Урок 6

 Besides, I hear that Moscow drivers are very reckless. Кроме того, я слышал, что в Москве очень неосторожные (безрассудные) водители.

-Yes, it’s dangerous to drive here. Да, здесь опасно ездить.
+Yes, its dangerous to drive here. Да, здесь опасно ездить.

 Especially in winter when there is a lot of snow and ice. Особенно зимой, когда много снега и льда.